beezwax/bzBond/packages/bzBond-server/README.md

 ## Updating plugins

-To update a plugin, you'll have to manually update it using git:
+To update a plugin, you can run the following command from the server:

-    $ cd /var/www/bzbond-server
+    $ /var/www/bzbond-server/bin/update-plugin.sh my-plugin-name

-    $ npm update my-plugin-name
+Automatic updates will work only if the plugin is a git repository.
+Otherwise, you'll have to manually update it in the `/var/www/bzbond-server/installed-plugins/my-plugin-name` folder.

-You'll also need to restart the server.
+You'll then need to restart the server.
 If using Ubuntu:

     $ sudo systemctl restart bzbond-server